 Cal came into the IRA's having spent the next few weeks "constantly reminded how they had let it get away up north", according to Jim Lemmon, Cal's coach.
 (1) In the varsity event, Cal and Cornell just pulled away from the pack, the two engaged in a dual to the death, exchanging moves, never separated by more than a half length, with Cal prevailing in the end.
 Washington, losing sight of these two crews early, finished fourth multiple lengths behind the winner.
 The JV's also finished fourth, but Bissett's freshmen, boating one of the stronger classes to come along in years, brought home the Steward's Cup for the first time since 1953 and finished the season as undefeated national champions.

 The class of '61 celebrating their Class Day victory.
 That's Ron Wolfkill being carried by Gorham Nichol, with John Mills and Chuck Turback enjoying the moment.
 Tyee Photo.

 The 1961 Freshmen National Champions.
-Please email us with the names of the unidentified guys in this picture at email@example.com.
-We've got a start at it - Tom Mills at 2, Tom Ruttkay at 4, Jim Gavin at 5, Jon Runstad at 7, Bruce Beresford stroke, and coxswain Rick Clothier.
+Bow - Lee Deshaw, Tom Mills at 2, Jim Conner at 3, Tom Rutkay at 4, Jim Gavin at 5, Bob Holland at 6, Jon Runstad at 7, Bill Beresford stroke, and coxswain Rick Clothier.
 Tyee Photo.